bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 ### Nested bundles

 As your game grows further in complexity, you may find that you want to reuse various bundles across entities that share some but not all behavior.
-One of the tools you can use to do so is **nested bundles**; embedding one bundle of components within another.
+You can use **nested bundles** to embed one bundle of components within another.
-Be mindful; this can lead to overwrought, deeply nested code if overused and bundles are [not currently checked](https://github.com/bevyengine/bevy/issues/2387) for duplicate component types.
+Be mindful; this can lead to overwrought, deeply nested code if overused.
+Furthermore, bundles are [not currently checked](https://github.com/bevyengine/bevy/issues/2387) for duplicate component types.
-Adding more components of the same type will overwrite earlier ones, including if they're stored within the same bundle.
+Later components will overwrite new components of the same type.

 With those caveats out of the way, let's take a look at the syntax.
 In this example, we're converting the bundle above to a nested one.